-Richard Levin is an independent international and domestic arbitrator specializing in complex disputes.
+Richard Levin is an independent international and domestic arbitrator specializing in complex disputes, with a special focus on competition, antitrust, and IP cases.
 As a point of background he has dealt with international arbitration issues and cross cultural disputes for over 35 years, first as counsel and then as arbitrator.
 After serving as a law clerk for Hon.
-John C Godbold on the United States Court of Appeals, Fifth Circuit, Richard started his career as a litigator at Sullivan & Cromwell in New York, there he worked on complex cases, mainly competition related.
+John C Godbold on the United States Court of Appeals, Fifth Circuit, Richard started his career as a litigator at Sullivan & Cromwell in New York, there he worked on complex international cases, mainly competition related.

 Richard came back home to Dallas, Texas in the 70s and went to work at Akin Gump Strauss Hauer & Feld and he has worked there as a partner in litigation for almost four decades.
 A resume of his case highlights are contained in the tab Experience.

-While at Akin Gump he has had some cases on the very cutting edge of the law, such as one of the first disputes under Chapter 11 of the NAFTA Treaty, and one of the first competition related arbitrations.
-In addition, he has been counsel for companies in nationwide criminal antitrust matters, as well as follow-on treble damage claims.
+While at Akin Gump he has had some cases on the very cutting edge of the law, such as one of the first disputes under Chapter 11 of the NAFTA Treaty, and one of the first competition related international arbitrations.
+In addition, he has been counsel for companies in nationwide and global criminal antitrust/competition matters, as well as follow-on treble damage claims.

 Richard was also lead counsel for Exxon Mobil in the IP, competition, and tort related disputes involving the ownership of the mettalocene technology.
-He has been lead counsel for companies in merger and acquisition competition related issues before regulators in the US and abroad.
+He has been lead counsel for international and domestic companies in merger and acquisition competition related issues before regulators in the US and abroad.

 In the past fifteen years, as counsel, he has won several cases where the amounts involved were in the billions of dollars and has won several disputes prior to trial, saving his clients enormous sums of money.